iainurquhart/embed_code/README.md

 Stash allows you to create snippets on the fly with any template markup you want.
 We want to create snippets such as `{image:1}` that will magically transform to become our `<figure>` markup above.

-So inside our channel entries tag, we loop the grid field and create those snippets:
+So inside our channel entries tag, we loop the Grid field and create those snippets:

 	{content_images} {!-- Grid loop --}
 		{exp:stash:set name="image:{content_images:count}" type="snippet"}